vish1007/GlacialLake-Segmentation-RemoteSensed-NAU-Net-SAM/README.md

-# Glacial Lake Image Segmentation - UNET + SAM
+# Glacial Lake Image Segmentation - NAUNET + SAM

 This project is related to our IEEE IGARSS( International Geoscience and Remote Sensing Symposium) 2025 accepted paper.